TiraVerse (TVRS) Price Reaches $0.0000 on Top Exchanges

-TiraVerse (TVRS) traded 0% lower against the dollar during the 24-hour period ending at 23:00 PM Eastern on April 18th.
-TiraVerse has a total market capitalization of $898,269.72 and approximately $0.46 worth of TiraVerse was traded on exchanges in the last day.
-One TiraVerse token can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
-In the last week, TiraVerse has traded down 0.2% against the dollar.
+TiraVerse (TVRS) traded down 0.1% against the dollar during the twenty-four hour period ending at 11:00 AM E.T. on April 24th.
+TiraVerse has a total market cap of $898,006.23 and $0.46 worth of TiraVerse was traded on exchanges in the last 24 hours.
+Over the last week, TiraVerse has traded down 0.2% against the dollar.
+One TiraVerse token can now be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.